-When submitting Spark or PySpark application using spark-submit, we often need to include multiple third-party jars in classpath, Spark supports multiple ways to add dependency jars to the classpath.
+When submitting Spark or PySpark applications using spark-submit, we often need to include multiple third-party jars in the classpath, Spark supports multiple ways to add dependency jars to the classpath.

 Create an assembly or uber jar by including your application classes and all third-party dependencies.
 You can do this either using the Maven shade plugin or equivalent SBT assembly, for PySpark create a zip file or egg file.